NeuralCoder3/mimir-soundness/ReadMe.md

 # Soundness

-We prove soundness of Thorin (The Higher ORder INtermediate representation) by proving progress and preservation properties.
+We prove soundness of MimIR by proving progress and preservation properties.

-Axioms and normalization are handled before code generation, and thus, are not included in Thorin's runtime system.
+Axioms and normalization are handled before code generation, and thus, are not included in MimIR's runtime system.

 In a second step, we show type preservation of normalization ensuring its soundness.
 Furthermore, this approach validates the usage of any type preservation axioms.